• Introduction to Proto-Indo-European Religion

 1. Charm for Walpurgis Dew or Walpurgisthau

-A free translation for “Fairy Jewels” or the Walpurgis Dew Charm might be:
+A free translation of the Walpurgis Dew Charm might be:

 Dear good Walpurga, bring to me,